Albert Strange: Albert Strange Association

-There is an active Association which has as its mission to "“To trace, record and, so far as it is within our power, preserve the designs, boats, art works and writings of Albert Strange and to make a permanent record of his life and work”. (from the Association's Constitution - quoted on the ASA website - see below).
+There is an active Association which has as its mission "to trace, record and, so far as it is within our power, preserve the designs, boats, art works and writings of Albert Strange, and to make a permanent record of his life and work."
 The Association holds Summer Meets (usually on the UK's East coast) where yachts built to Albert Strange designs meet, and share with others the opportunity to sail these craft.